-Top 20 Internet of Things Research Frontiers of the Leaders
+Top Internet of Things Research Frontiers of the Leaders

 Over the past years, the Internet has redefined Business to Business (B2B) industries.
 The evolution of technology will dramatically alter manufacturing, energy, agriculture, transportation and other industrial sectors of the economy.
 It is already transforming how people work through new interactions between humans and machines.
 Dubbed the Industrial Internet of Things (IIoT), this latest wave of technological change will bring opportunities, along with many risks, to business and society.
-Universities are already challenged to adopt a new way of penetrating the market and researching the latest trends, that is why I think is important to know what are the top Internet of Things research frontiers at this moment and how companies can leverage them.
+Universities are already challenged to adopt a new way of penetrating the market and researching the latest trends, that is why I think is important to know what are the top Internet of Things research frontiers topics at this moment and how companies can leverage them.

 As businesses are trying to leverage every opportunity regarding IoT by trying to find ways to partner with top universities and research centers, here is a list of the Top 20 co-occurring topics of the Top 500 Internet of Things Authors in the academic field.
-This gives an idea of research frontiers of the leaders.
+This gives an idea of the IoT research frontiers of the leaders.

-Almost one in three researchers are interested in cloud computing and wireless sensor networks.
-Only one in 13 are interested in mobile computing, Artificial Intelligence, and Machine Learning; one in 14 – in Cybersecurity and even less, one in 20 are interested in smart cities (this data represents explicit interests expressed via keywords used within the published research to date of the top500 researchers in IOT).
+Almost one in three IoT researchers are interested in cloud computing and wireless sensor networks.
+Only one in 13 are interested in mobile computing, Artificial Intelligence, and Machine Learning; one in 14 – in Cybersecurity and even less, one in 20 are interested in smart cities (this data represents explicit interests expressed via keywords used within the published research to date of the top500 researchers & leaders in IOT).

-Top Internet of Things Research Frontiers
+Top Internet of Things Research Frontiers Topics

 Research interests of World’s Top 500 IoT Scholars.